Matt Patricia

-Matthew Edward Patricia (born September 13, 1974) is an American football coach who is the senior football advisor for the New England Patriots of the National Football League (NFL).
-He has served 15 non-consecutive seasons as an assistant coach with the Patriots, including six seasons as the team's defensive coordinator from 2012 to 2017.
-Patricia won three Super Bowls with the Patriots, two as defensive coordinator, and presided over a defense in 2016 that led the league in fewest points allowed.
-In 2022, he served as the Patriots' offensive playcaller.
-In between his New England tenure, he was the head coach of the Detroit Lions from 2018 to 2020.
+Matthew Edward Patricia (born September 13, 1974) is an American football coach who is currently the defensive coordinator for Ohio State.
+He previously served 15 non-consecutive seasons as an assistant coach with the New England Patriots of the National Football League (NFL), including six seasons as the defensive coordinator from 2012 to 2017.
+During Patricia's tenure as defensive coordinator, the Patriots won two Super Bowls and allowed the fewest points in 2016.
+He also served as the Patriots' offensive playcaller in 2022.
+Patricia was also the head coach of the Detroit Lions from 2018 to 2020.
+He was named the defensive coordinator of Ohio State in 2025.

 Playing career

-Patricia played at Rensselaer Polytechnic Institute (RPI) where he was a four-year letterman as a center and guard with the Engineers football team from 1992 to 1995.
+Patricia played at Rensselaer Polytechnic Institute (RPI), where he was a four-year letterman as a center and guard with the Engineers football team from 1992 to 1995.

 Coaching career

 Early coaching career

 Patricia remained at RPI to begin his coaching career as a graduate assistant in 1996.
 He spent the next two years as an application engineer with Hoffman Air & Filtration Systems in East Syracuse, New York.
 After graduating, Patricia received an offer to maintain nuclear submarines and aircraft carriers with the Westinghouse Electric Company, but decided to return to football as the defensive line coach for Amherst College from 1999 to 2000.
 In 2001, he moved to Syracuse University as an offensive graduate assistant for the team, a position he held for three seasons.